directdemocracy-vote/www/white_paper.md

 ### Special Cases

-#### Vote Buying Prevention

-The app should include an optional "hide-vote" feature to discourage vote buying attempts.
-When voting, the citizen has the option to click the "hide-vote" checkbox.
-If they do it, their vote won't take place immediately and the app will look like they never voted to this referendum.
-However, their original answer to the vote will be remembered by the app and used whenever they vote again to the same referendum without the "hide-vote" option checked.
-Imagine that a citizen votes "yes" with the "hide-vote" option checked.
-Then, a vote buyer ask them to show their phone, they will see that the citizen didn't vote yet.
-If they force the citizen to vote "no", the citizen will do so in front of the vote buyer and a "yes" will be casted.
-Hence the vote buyer cannot be sure that the citizen actually voted as they told them to do.
-Note however, that in case the citizen first check the "hide-vote" option, they won't be able to verify their vote afterwards: the verification will always display a vote corresponding to the answer of the second vote to fool the possible buyer.

 #### Station not Responding

 If *S* doesn't answer quickly to the *registration* of *A* by publishing a corresponding *ballot* publication, then the original *registration* of *A* can be considered as obsolete by other stations, which can accept a new registration for *A*.
 As a consequence, *S* will get bad reputation.